How seasonal eating can benefit your health and your pocket

 And with nutritional value of fruits and vegetables said to be on the decline due to climate change and waning soil health, according to findings by the University of Texas, it’s never been more important to get the full spectrum of nutrients from the fruit and vegetables that we are eating.

-That’s not to say that year-on-year our fruit and veg is going to lose nutrient density two-fold, but it does mean that the average shopper should be looking to eat a much of a varied diet as possible.
-And mountains don’t have to be moved to achieve this.
+That’s not to say that year-on-year our fruit and veg is going to lose nutrient density two-fold, but it does mean that the average shopper should be looking to eat as much of a varied diet as possible.

-Ryan recommends adding seasonal foods to dishes that are commonly consumed at the time of year.
+Ryan James recommends adding seasonal foods to dishes that are commonly consumed at the time of year.
 For example, adding lettuce, beetroot and cucumber to a salad during the summer.

 “On the other hand, during colder seasons, you will be looking for warm hearty meals,” he explains.
 “For soups and stews, you can add butternut squash, leeks and parsnips.”